 Program Goal Two: Provide dietetic intern graduates with a foundation for professional development and leadership.

 At least 90% of graduates responding to the NewYork-Presbyterian Hospital Post-Dietetic Internship Survey will describe the training that they received in leadership, including preparation to precept students in health care, during the Dietetic Internship Program as at least a satisfactory rating (1-year post-graduation survey).

-Outcomes data is available upon request by contacting Catherine Zymaris, MS, RD, CDN, CNSC, Program Coordinator of the Dietetic Internship Program, at [email protected].
+Outcomes data is available upon request by contacting Catherine Zymaris, MS, RD, CDN, CNSC, Administrator of the Dietetic Internship Program.